kiraum/askJira/README.md

-# askJira - Cody Chat CLI for Jira Integration
+# askJira - Cody Chat APU for Jira Integration

-This is a Rust implementation of a Cody Chat CLI that interacts with the Sourcegraph API and Jira to provide context-aware responses based on Jira ticket data.
+This is a Rust implementation of a Cody Chat  that interacts with the Sourcegraph API and Jira to provide context-aware responses based on Jira ticket data.

 ## Prerequisites